Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 translate(seq.dnastring)
 ```

-This is nice, but usually we are working with multiple DNA sequences, for example the various chromosomes in a reference genome, or all the cell-specific barcodes in a single cell sequencing library.
+Again, our example is a little impractical since we are usually working with a set of sequences, for example the chromosomes in a reference genome.
 This is where the `DNAStringSet` object class becomes useful. `DNAStringSet` allows you to store, name, and manipulate multiple sequences in one *BioStrings* object.
 ```r
 # remove the old single sequence from our global R environment
 rm(seq)